jhudsl/tidyversecourse/docs/05-prediction.md

 ## [1] 8
 ```

-The `registerDoParallel()` function will use the number for cores specified using the `cores=` arguement, or it will assign it automatically to one-half of the number of cores detected by the `parallel` package.
+The `registerDoParallel()` function will use the number for cores specified using the `cores=` argument, or it will assign it automatically to one-half of the number of cores detected by the `parallel` package.

 We need to use `set.seed()` here because the values chosen for `mtry` and `min_n` may vary if we preform this evaluation again because they are chosen semi-randomly (meaning that they are within a range of reasonable values but still random).